First Dam Across The St. Joseph River / Power Race

 Marker series.
 This marker is included in the Indiana State Historical Bureau Markers marker series.

 Location.
 41° 39.752′ N, 86° 10.676′ W. Marker is in Mishawaka, Indiana, in St. Joseph County.
 Marker is on N. Race Street 0.1 miles north of E. First Street when traveling north.
+Marker is located along Mishawaka River Walk.
 Touch for map.
-Marker is located along Mishawaka River Walk.
 Marker is in this post office area: Mishawaka IN 46544, United States of America.
+Touch for directions.

 More about this marker.
 Park along N. Race Street at the rear of the Mishawaka Police Department and take the Mishawaka River Walk to the marker.
 The marker is visible when looking north from N. Race Street (dead end street).